mingximacie/S22-cs402/SP-lab1/README.md

-How to run the program by terminal:
+How to run the program by terminal
 Input command in terminal step by step:

-    Firstly, download all files.
+    First, download all files to your computer.
+    Then open terminal, cd to the folder.
+    Input:

     1. gcc -c readfile.c
     2. gcc -o workerDB workerDB.c readfile.o -g -lm
     3. ./workerDB input.txt